About Us

 Christine Taber

 Christine began piano lessons with her Mom as soon as she could reach the keyboard.
-As a child she also enjoyed lessons in violin, flute, singing, and composing.
+As a child she also enjoyed lessons in violin, flute, singing, guitar, and composing.
 Christine began teaching piano lessons at the age of 16 and received her Yamaha teacher training at 18.
 She loves teaching in both private and group settings and believes in using a comprehensive method filled with fun to inspire and motivate her students.
 After meeting her husband, Christopher, the two decided to pool their mutual love of music and teaching to create the Taber Music School.

 Christopher Taber

-Violin, Piano, TMS Group Class Instructor, Fiddle Faddle, Owner
+Violin, Cello, Piano, RISE Instructor, Owner

-Piano, Voice, TMS Group Class Instructor, Summer Camp Leader
+Piano, TMS Group Class Instructor

 Mary Coling